-The mechanical performance of the $(Co{1-x-y}Ni_xFe_y){68}B{21.9}Si{5.1}Nb_5$ BMGs prepared in this work are investigated via compressive tests at room temperature, with the engineering stress-strain curves of the samples shown in Fig. 3.
+The mechanical performance of the $(Co{1-x-y}Ni_xFe_y){68}B{21.9-}Si{5,1}Nb_5$ BMGs prepared in this work were investigated via compressive tests at room temperature, with the engineering stress-strain curves of the samples shown in Fig. 3.
 All the samples exhibit super-high strength above 4000 MPa, although a slight decreasing trend is observed with increasing Ni content.
 In contrast, the plastic strain of these samples increases continuously from 0.8% (x = 0, y = 0.3) to 3.8% (x = 0.5, y = 0).
 The fracture strength and the plastic strain of the BMGs are also listed in Table 1.
-The plastic strain of $(Co{0.5}Ni{0.5}){68}B{21.9}Si{5.1}Nb_5$ is much larger than that of most Co-based reported BMGs, and it also shows relatively high strength.
+The plastic strain of (Co{0.5}Ni{0.5})68B{21.9}Si{5.1}Nb5 is much larger than that of most Co-based reported BMGs, and it also shows relatively high strength.

-morphologies of deformed The fracture surfaces and of the (Co{0.5}Ni{0.5})68B{21.9}Si{5.1}Nb5 BMG after compressive tests were examined by SEM and shown in Fig. 4, which reveal characteristics of the deformation process of this sample.
+The morphologies of deformed and fracture surfaces of the $(Co{0.5}Ni{0.5}){68}B{21.9}Si{5.1}Nb_5$ BMG after compressive tests were examined by SEM and shown in Fig. 4, which reveal characteristics of the deformation process of this sample.
 As shown by the lateral surface of the BMG after deformation (Fig. 4a), the angle between the major fracture surface and loading direction is about 44°.
 The region B, as indicated by the dashed square in Fig. 4a and enlarged in Fig. 4b, shows parallel main shear bands and visible intersecting, branching and arresting of shear bands on the sample surface, indicating the high resistant ability to the propagation of shear bands.
 The fracture surface of this BMG, as shown in Fig. 4c, together with their partially enlarged details (Fig. 4d), exhibits well-developed vein patterns.
 Furthermore, vein patterns cross and propagate on cracks, and thus hinder the occurrence of sudden fracture.
 This phenomenon often reflects the local viscous flow of amorphous alloys and only occurs in the BMGs with good plasticity.
-The appearance of the vein patterns in the $(Co{0.5}Ni{0.5}){68}B{21.9}Si{5.1}Nb_5$ evidently verifies its enhanced plasticity.
-In general, the plastic deformation of BMGs is highly localized into shear bands, followed by the rapid propagation of these shear bands, then the vein patterns are formed during fracture.
-Consequently, the generation and propagation of high-density multiple shear bands and abundant vein patterns in this Co-based BMG lead to the large plastic deformation.
+The appearance of the vein patterns in the (Co{0.5}Ni{0.5})68B{21.9}Si{5.1}Nb5